A criminal profile of the Gilgo Beach serial killer

-Over the past decade, there have been a number of different theories about who the Long Island serial killer is.
+Over the past decade, there have been hundreds of theories about the identity of the Gilgo Beach serial killer (aka the Long Island serial killer).
 Criminologists, former FBI agents, and amateur detectives have all published their own criminal profiles of “LISK”.

-According to the “Coals to Newcastle” study by policing strategist and former Detective Chief Inspector Gary Copson, offender profiling is roughly 66% accurate.
+The “Coals to Newcastle” study by British policing strategist and former Detective Chief Inspector Gary Copson found that offender profiling is roughly 66% accurate.

 As a result, we must never take a profile as fact.
-Instead, we should view it as a useful guide.
+Instead, we should view it as a tool that can guide us in the right direction.

-We can use a criminal profile to help us narrow in on a suspect.
-However, we should never use it to rule someone out.
+We can use a criminal profile to help us narrow in on a suspect, but we should never use it to rule someone out.

-In this article, we will scrutinize some of the most common theories about the Long Island serial killer.
-We will also offer some of our own insights and theories.
+In this article, I will scrutinize some of the most common theories about the Gilgo Beach killer.
+I will also offer some personal insights and theories.

-Our goal here is to try and stick to the facts, weed out any assumptions, and present a grounded and peeled-back “profile” of who the killer is without making any large leaps of logic.
+My goal here is to stick to the facts, weed out any assumptions, and present a grounded “profile” of who the killer is without making any large leaps in logic.

-The theory that the Long Island serial killer might be a member of law enforcement is based on three key facts:
+The theory that the killer is a member of law enforcement is based on three key facts:

-1. He attempted to conceal some of his victims’ identities by dismembering their bodies.
+1. He attempted to conceal some of his victims’ identities by dismembering their remains.

-2. Investigators seemingly failed to find any DNA evidence on his victims’ remains.
+2. Investigators seemingly failed to find any DNA evidence.

-3. He is aware that the police have the ability to track cellphones and phone calls.
+3. He is aware that the police can trace phone calls.

-For example, the documentary series “Forensic Files” aired between 1996 and 2011.
-The CSI franchise also exploded in popularity during the 2000s.
+For example, the documentary series “Forensic Files” aired between 1996 and 2011, while the CSI franchise exploded in popularity during the 2000s.

 true crime shows

-The general public is well aware that the police can trace phone calls and match DNA evidence against bodily fluids and hair.
-Furthermore, there are plenty of examples where murderers decided to dismember their victims’ bodies.
+Most people are aware that the police can trace phone calls and match DNA evidence against bodily fluids and hair.
+Furthermore, there are plenty of examples of offenders dismembering their victims’ bodies.

-For example, Ted Bundy decapitated one of his victims in a deliberate attempt to hinder her identification.
+For example, Ted Bundy decapitated one of his victims in an attempt to hinder her identification.

 All in all, we cannot stubbornly cling to the theory that LISK is a police officer.
-We must remain open-minded and accept the fact that a member of the public is capable of learning about these things.
+We must accept the fact that the public is aware of common investigative techniques.

 Serial killers tend to operate in comfort zones.
-Therefore, there is a very good possibility that the Long Island serial killer is familiar with both Gilgo Beach and Manorville.
+Therefore, there is a very good possibility that the killer is familiar with both Gilgo Beach and Manorville.

 These are two areas where the authorities discovered more than one victim.